• Know the Risks

 The problem of distractions:

 Distracted driving has become a hot topic.
-Cell phones are a major target, but distractions are anything that takes a driver’s mind and attention away from the main task – driving.
+Cell phones are a major target, but distractions are anything that take a driver’s mind and attention away from the main task – driving.

 • Visual — taking your eyes off the road